zooniverse/hamlet/README.md

 - Machine Learning Service - in this case, powered by Microsoft.
 - an Azure Storage Container - works in conjunction with the ML Service, which requires "subject manifest" files to be stored on Azure.

-As of Dec 2019, these external services are provided by our friends in Microsoft.
+As of late 2022, these services are maintained by the Zooniverse team.

 ### Environmental Variables